 The possession and/or use of illegal drugs and/or drug paraphernalia is in violation of state and federal law and UW-Whitewater policy.
 In addition, being in the presence of illegal drugs and/or drug paraphernalia and misuse and abuse of legal drugs are also considered violations of the drug policy.
 Any and all products containing THC are prohibited from being possessed or used within the residence halls.
 Suspected violations may be referred to the University Police, the Student Conduct System, or University Conduct.

-The use of electrical appliances such as toasters, air fryers, hot plates, instant pot’s, rice cookers, crock pots, and other cooking devices are prohibited in areas other than residence hall or suite kitchens because of fire safety regulations.
+The use of electrical appliances such as toasters, air fryers, hot plates, instant pots, rice cookers, crock pots, and other cooking devices are prohibited in areas other than residence hall or suite kitchens because of fire safety regulations.
 Small coffee pots are permitted in rooms.
-Use of halogen lights, large Christmas string lights, heated blankets, and heated mattress pads are also prohibited.
+Use of halogen lights, large outdoor string lights, heated blankets, and heated mattress pads are also prohibited.
 Small indoor string lights are permitted but may not come in contact with any metal surfaces.
 All power strips, extension cords and adapters must be UL approved, and due to fire risk, only one power strip, extension cord or adapter may be used per outlet.
 All humidifiers must have a humidistat and automatic shut-off functionality.
 University Housing reserves the right to remove any unauthorized or dangerous electrical appliances.
 Refrigerators are permitted in student rooms, but may not exceed 4.7 cubic feet.
 Microwave conventional ovens are permitted, but may not exceed 900 watts.
 Air conditioners and space heaters must be provided by University Housing.